Xangis/VorbitalPlayer/README.md

 ### Changelog

+Version 4.41 Changes (???):

+1. Volume slider now defaults to 100% on a new install.

 Version 4.4 Changes (February 2017):

 1. Added ability to drag song position slider to change location in MP3 files.